remarkablemark/conventional-release-setup/README.md

 }
 ```

-Then you can run a release like so:
+You can run a release like so:

 ```sh
 npm run release # npx standard-version --no-verify